wltrimbl/cloud-kmers/countingkmers.md

 EOF
 ```

-And now we use a different functionality in trimmomatic to remove the adapters
+And now we use a different functionality in trimmomatic to remove the adapters: ILLUMINACLIP
 ```bash
 mkdir /mnt/SRR519926_adapterscrub
 cd /mnt/SRR519926_adapterscrub